larrychristensen/orcpub/README.md

 (modifier ?int-mod (ability-mod ?intelligence)) (modifier ?initiative ?dex-mod)
 ```
-Either our initiative calculation would throw an error our it would be completely wrong since the other derived attributes it depends on have not been applied yet.
+Either our initiative calculation would throw an error or it would be completely wrong since the other derived attributes it depends on have not been applied yet.
 There is no logical ordering for which options should be applied, so modifiers can very well be provided out of order.
 For this reason we have to build a dependency graph of derived attributes and then apply the modifiers in topologically sorted order.
 Identifying these dependencies is why we use the ?<attribute-name> references.

 ## FAQs
 **Q: Ummmmm, why is your code so ugly, I thought Clojure code was supposed to be pretty.**